Agostinho Neto: Political career

-In December 1956, the Angolan Communist Party (PCA) merged with the Party of the United Struggle for Africans in Angola (PLUA) to form the Popular Movement for the Liberation of Angola with Viriato da Cruz, the President of the PCA, as Secretary General and Neto as president.
+In December 1956, the Angolan Communist Party (PCA) merged with the Party of the United Struggle for Africans in Angola (PLUAA) to form the Popular Movement for the Liberation of Angola with Viriato da Cruz, the President of the PCA, as Secretary General and Neto as president.

 The Portuguese authorities in Angola arrested Neto on 8 June 1960.
-His patients and supporters marched for his release from Bengo to Catete, but were stopped when Portuguese soldiers shot at them, killing 30 and wounding 200 in what became known as the Massacre of Icolo e Bengo.
+His patients and supporters marched for his release from Bengo to Catete, but were stopped when Portuguese soldiers shot at them, killing 30 and wounding 200 in what became known as the Massacre of Ícolo e Bengo.
 At first Portugal's government exiled Neto to Cape Verde.
 Then, once more, he was sent to jail in Lisbon.
 After international protests were made to Salazar's administration urging Neto's release, Neto was freed from prison and put under house arrest.
 From this he escaped, going first to Morocco and then to Congo-Léopoldville.
+It was during this period that he adopted his war name and pseudonym as a writer, Manguxi Kilamba, a term that in the Kimbundu language means "immortal guide," also acquiring the meaning of "conductor of the spirit of the people" or "wisest among men".
+The name Kilamba would become part of his given name starting in 1976.

-In 1962 Neto visited Washington, D.C., and asked the Kennedy administration for aid in his war against Portugal.
+In 1962, Neto visited Washington, D.C., and asked the Kennedy administration for aid in his war against Portugal.
 The U.S. government turned him down, because it had oil interests in colonial Angola, choosing instead to support Holden Roberto's comparatively anti-Communist National Liberation Front of Angola (FNLA).

 Neto met Che Guevara in 1965 and began receiving support from Cuba.
 He visited Havana many times, and he and Fidel Castro shared similar ideological views.